nsnam/ns-3-dev-git/src/fd-net-device/doc/dpdk-net-device.rst

  hugepages=256

 We suggest minimum of number of ``256`` to run our applications.
+(This is to test an application run at 1 Gbps on a 1 Gbps NIC.)
+You can use any number of hugepages based on your system capacity and application requirements.

 Then update the grub configurations using:

 .. sourcecode:: text